AllanD1/electonic/README.md

 If you want to package your app run you can use these npm scripts:
 --> **Before you package your app your must run either `npm run dev` or `npm run test` at least once!!**
--_Please note that these scripts will overwrite old packaged apps in the same directory_-
+--> _Please note that these scripts will overwrite old packaged apps in the same directory_

 - `npm run pack:osx` --> packages into `.app` for osx.
 Both Darwin and MAS.
 - `npm run pack:win` --> packages into `.exe` (`ia32` and `x64`) for Windows.